Customization & Conversion

 Sherman with binoculars & cigar

-Converting wagon drover with whip (center) to
+Converting wagon drover with whip (center) to wagon/limber guards or sitting riflemen.

 Artillery limber set with new horses, driver & guard.